 3. Time commitment and burnout: Successful day trading requires a significant time commitment with intense focus throughout market hours.
 Traders need to constantly monitor charts, news updates, and execute trades promptly – often multiple times per day.
 This lifestyle may result in physical and mental exhaustion over time, leading to burnout that could negatively impact decision-making abilities.
 Additionally, the stress associated with managing large amounts of capital in a fast-changing environment can take a toll on mental health and personal relationships.

-Value investing and day trading are two popular investment strategies in the world of finance.
+Value investing and day trading are two popular strategies in the world of finance.
 Although they may seem similar on the surface, they differ greatly in their approach and long-term goals.
 Value investing is a strategy that focuses on acquiring undervalued stocks with the belief that their true worth will eventually be recognized by the market.
 On the other hand, day trading involves buying and selling financial instruments within a single trading day to take advantage of short-term price fluctuations.

 One key distinction between these two strategies is their time horizon.
 Value investing takes a patient approach, often requiring investors to hold onto stocks for years before realizing substantial returns.
 Day trading, however, is all about quick profits made within hours or even minutes.
 In value investing, thorough analysis and research are crucial to identify companies with solid fundamentals but temporarily depressed stock prices.